 The whale watching season in Sydney runs from April to December.

 From the moment you approach this famous Sea Life Sydney Aquarium, there’s a buzz among the families with young children.

-As the attraction shares the same address as Madam Tussauds, youngster soon notice a waxed model of singer Pink perched on a swing above them at the entrance.
+As the attraction shares the same address as Madam Tussauds, you soon notice a waxed model of singer Pink perched on a swing above them at the entrance.

-A highlight is the shark walk in one of the glassed underwater tunnels where the mostly feared grey nurse is sighted swimming along with rays.
+A highlight is the shark walk in one of the glassed underwater tunnels where the most feared grey nurse is sighted swimming along with rays.

 In the parallel tunnel, the giant Queensland Groper is a favourite for its sheer size alone.

 You couldn’t possibly get any closer – without getting wet.

 MEET PIG – TV’S MERMAID OF THE SEAS